Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 diagonal towards 7:30 o'clock.
 Steps 5&6 are an anchor step.
 You should end in an [open] position.

+#### Left-side starter outside turn into a weird handshake position

+This is a pattern that Ray Trusty taught me.

+Start in a [starter] position.
+Steps 1, 2, and 3& are done while facing 9 o'clock.
+Step 1 is to 6 o'clock.
+Step 2 is to 6 o'clock, but you must cross your right leg behind your left leg.
+Step 3 in the 3& is a back towards 3 o'clock so that your left foot goes backwards more so than where the right foot is standing.
+It looks better than doing the 3& in place.
+Step & in the 3& is done almost in place because there is very little travel towards 6 o'clock.
+Step 4 is diagonal towards 7:30 o'clock.
+Your left foot may be able to finish pointing directly at 6 o'clock.
+Steps 5&6 are an anchor step.
+You should end in an [weird handshake] position.

+For the handwork, you should be able to do this pattern with your left hand in your pocket.
+On beats 1 and 2 your hand stays on the follower's left shoulder.
+On step 3&4 you do a push-and-pull to lead the follower into a 0.5 clockwise turn.
+For the pulling motion on 4, you may need to use your right-hand fingertips to leverage the follower's left shoulder blade groove.
+Without the grove, you will have nowhere to pull from.
+If you lead the 3&4 correctly, the follower will do a [right side-check] while turning 0.25 turns clockwise.
+The remaining 0.25 clockwise turn will be done by the follower on the anchor step.
+On 5&6, as the follower turns clockwise, slide your right hand across the follower's back while rotating it into a [weird handshake] position without losing connection with the follower at any point throughout the entire pattern.

+Next pattern suggestion:

+- [handshake reverse whip]

 #### Left-side outside pass

 Also known as passing tuck.